AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 ### Removing

-To remove root items from your data, [access](#accessing_items) an instance of {api:anychart.data.Tree}anychart.data.Tree{api} and call one of the following methods:
+To remove root items from your data, [access](#accessing_items) the instance of {api:anychart.data.Tree}anychart.data.Tree{api} and call one of the following methods:

 * {api:anychart.data.Tree#removeChild}removeChild(){api} – removes a root
 * {api:anychart.data.Tree#removeChildAt}removeChildAt(){api} – removes a root with a given index
 * {api:anychart.data.Tree#removeChildren}removeChildren(){api} – removes all roots

-To remove a child of a data item, access an instance of {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api} and call one of these methods:
+To remove a child of a data item, access the instance of {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api} and call one of these methods:

 * {api:anychart.data.Tree.DataItem#removeChild}removeChild(){api} – removes a child
 * {api:anychart.data.Tree.DataItem#removeChildAt}removeChildAt(){api} – removes a child with a given index